 Around the speed selector is a large ring used to set the type of flash synchronisation – either M or X. Next to this is the accessory shoe – this has no contacts so is a ‘cold’ shoe in flash terms.
 On the far left, at the same lower level as the film advance, is the rewind knob.
 This is telescopic to make rewinding the film easier.
 A very nice touch not often found on cameras is a lever below the rewind knob which allows the user to focus the viewfinder – this means I can use the camera without my glasses on and still have a clear view.

-|Zorki 4 showing top plate.
+Zorki 4 showing top plate.

 The back of the camera is rather plain.
 On the left of the top plate is the viewfinder eye-piece.
 This doubles as the rangefinder eyepiece.
 On the right of the top plate is the KMZ logo of a prism with a ray of light passing through it and the legend ‘MADE IN USSR’ (Union of Soviet Socialist Republics, for our younger readers).
 Below this is the body serial number – with Soviet cameras the first two digits of the serial number frequently give the year of manufacture, in this case 1973.

-|Zorki 4, rear view
+Zorki 4, rear view

 The base plate of the camera has a tripod boss below the lens which is a standard 1/4 inch Whitworth thread.
 On either end of the base plate are the catches for the base/back which are removed as one to load the film.

-|Zorki 4, base of camera
+Zorki 4, base of camera

 The front of the top plate has the viewfinder which is quite large (18 by 12 mm), a centrally placed rangefinder window which is rather small and the PC socket for the flash.
 Above these is the stencilled legend – Zorki-4.
-The camera body has the lens (where else?) and the self-timer.
+The front of the camera body has the lens (where else?) and the self-timer.

 The lens is a Jupiter-8 lens.
 This is a copy of a Carl Zeiss Jena Sonnar lens.
-Early production was cased is plain aluminium but by this date the aluminium was paint matt black. the use of aluminium gives a very light lens but at the expense of toughness.
+Early production was cased is plain aluminium but by this date the aluminium was painted matt black.
+The use of aluminium gives a very light lens but at the expense of toughness.
 This specimen has been bashed at some point and the filter thread has a flattened part meaning I will not be able to use filters on this camera – no great loss as I rarely use filters.

 The lens serial number has the same format as the body number and shows that the lens was also made in 1973.